mesolimbo/band-o-matic/README.md

 ## 🌱 Future Directions

 Although the functional enhancements for this project might be minimal, its design offers a compelling demonstration of a mini CMS.
-It will undergo further refining, and will likely serve as a springboard for exploring the synergistic use of **React** and **Django** REST APIs.
-Furthermore, it provides a suitable test-bed to follow disciplined **Python programming practices** within the **DevSecOps** framework, and to learn how to better leverage GitHub's tooling.
+It will undergo further refining, and will likely serve as a springboard for exploring the synergistic use of **React** and **Django** REST APIs in a different pet project.
+Furthermore, it provided a suitable test-bed to follow disciplined **Python programming practices** within the **DevSecOps** framework, and to learn how to better leverage GitHub's tooling.